Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

 Facelifted BMW 3 Series

-The seventh-gen BMW 3 Series has been on shelves in India since 2019 and the time has come for it to receive a mid-life update.
+The seventh-gen BMW 3 Series has been offered in India since 2019 and time has come for its midlife update.
 After unveiling the sedan in its facelifted iteration globally last year, the German marque is gearing up to introduce it in our market in January 2023.
-The new 3 Series features cosmetic tweaks inside and out while also including ADAS tech.
-It will continue to be offered with both petrol and diesel engines, with the sedan’s base trims now housing a 48V mild-hybrid tech.
+The new 3 Series features cosmetic tweaks inside and out while also including ADAS.
+It will continue to be offered with both petrol and diesel engines, with the sedan’s base trims now housing a 48-volt mild-hybrid tech.
+The updated 3 Series made its debut in December 2022 in the guise of the new M340i performance-centric sedan.

 Also Read: 7 Most Important Things You Should Keep In Mind Before Driving In Winters